-First Aid Qualification (See also SIA Get Training and SIA First Aid training guidance)
+First Aid Qualification (See also SIA Get Training)

 Learners will need to show that they hold a current and valid First Aid or Emergency First Aid certificate that meets the requirements of the Health and Safety (First Aid) Regulations 1981.
 It is an SIA requirement that training centres must confirm that each learner is sufficiently qualified in First Aid or Emergency First Aid.